 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, French Village is worth considering.

-The percentage of adults in French Village who are college-educated is close to the national average for all communities of 21.84%: 19.57% of the adults in French Village have a bachelor's degree or advanced degree.
+In terms of college education, French Village is nearly on par with the US average for all cities of 21.84%: 19.57% of adults 25 and older in French Village have a bachelor's degree or advanced degree.

 The people who call French Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of French Village residents report their race to be White, followed by Native American.
 Important ancestries of people in French Village include German, English, Irish, French, and Scottish.